GRESB Reporting: Leveraging Solar to Improve ESG Performance

 GRESB reporting, regardless of score, is also a great way to increase the optics of your building and increase reputation in the real estate industry.
 The benchmark is globally recognized and attaining a score demonstrates a commitment to sustainability to the larger market.

-The impact of solar on GRESB reporting scores
+The impact of solar on GRESB scores

-Within the performance and development categories (depending on building type), the “Energy” category makes up 14 points of the overall score.
+While GRESB reporting is composed of a variety of different categories that spans ESG, a commercial solar system can have a large impact on a portfolio’s benchmark score.
+Within the performance and development categories (depending on building type), the “Energy” category makes up 14 points of the overall GRESB score.
 It’s the single largest line item within the assessment, which makes sense considering that energy consumption accounts for a large share of a portfolio’s environmental footprint.

-Within the performance and development categories (depending on building type), the “Energy” category makes up 14 points of the overall score.
+Within the performance and development categories (depending on building type), the “Energy” category makes up 14 points of the overall GRESB score.
 It’s the single largest line item within the assessment, which makes sense considering that energy consumption accounts for a large share of a portfolio’s environmental footprint.

 Solar also can have a rippling effect across other categories, notably greenhouse gasses (7 points).
 On their assessment submission, participants have the ability to report renewable energy certifications (RECs) that they have procured or have been retired on their behalf.
 Solar systems generate these certifications for every one megawatt-hour of electricity generated from a renewable energy source, making them a valuable piece of overall ESG strategy.
+Solar systems can also qualify buildings for building certifications, which make up 10.5 points of the performance category.
+Renewable energy systems are an important part of qualifying for a certification like LEED certification or Energy Star, and make qualification much easier.

 How King Energy can help implement solar across your portfolio

 That being said, adding a solar system can be an incredibly complicated endeavor–especially for a commercial portfolio.
 They often come with red tape like complicated agreements, technical challenges, or logistical problems with tenants.
 It can also be difficult and expensive to manage and service solar systems across an entire portfolio.
+King Energy makes solar simple for property companies, REITs, real estate funds, and investors.
+Whether you’re looking for a single system for a commercial site or renewable energy infrastructure across your entire portfolio, we can implement solar at any scale.

 Large solar installation on a flat commercial rooftop on a sunny day.
+King Energy can implement solar at any scale.

-If your investment group is looking to start reporting to GRESB or hoping to improve upon scores from the previous year, focusing on the “Energy” category is the right place to start.
+We handle the planning, permitting, and installation of the solar system, paying all costs associated.
+Once the system is live and generating RECs, we also service and maintain the program for its 20+ year lifespan without any action from managers.
+Plus, property owners are paid monthly rent for their roof space, increasing their rent roll and property value in the process.
+If your investment group is looking to start reporting to GRESB or hoping to improve upon GRESB scores from the previous year, focusing on the “Energy” category is the right place to start.
 With King Energy as a partner on your team, it’s incredibly easy to implement solar across your sites, bringing renewable energy to your portfolio and improved benchmarks to your boardroom.
+Contact sales for a proposal for your commercial real estate portfolio.
+Source: https://documents.gresb.com/generated_files/real_estate/2023/real_estate/assessment/complete.html